Steampunk in Malaysia

 Steampunk Shops in Malaysia

-Green Daun Craft Shop is located in Damansara Perdana in Petaling Jaya and carries a selection of other beading and jewellery making supplies like beads, crystals, strings and a few more items.
-We also conduct jewellery making classes for beginners and also dream catcher making classes at our shop.
+Green Daun craft shop is located in Damansara Perdana, in Petaling Jaya and carries a selection of other beading and jewellery making supplies like charms, beads, crystals, strings, chains and a few more items.